ManuCiao/ms_website/README.md

 ```

+### How to Black your python files
+Black can reformat your entire file in place according to the Black code style.
+It helps your brain focus on the problem you want to solve and code solutions, rather than getting distracted by code structure and minor stylistic differences.

+Black can be installed by running `pip install black`

+#### Change Number of Characters per Line

+Note that Black defaults to 88 characters for its line length, but you can change that using the “-l” or “- -line-length” option.

+For example, to change to 60 characters: `black -l 60 python_file.py`

 ### Install all the required libraries for dev environment

 Install all the base requirements and the extra dev requirements